Examples

 Example 4: VEC Restrictions

-We may continue with the previous example after imposing restrictions on elements of the matrix.
+We may continue with the previous example after imposing restrictions on elements of the

 This specification restricts the first three elements of the cointegrating vector to the specified values.
-Click on OK to estimate the restricted VEC.
+Click on to estimate the restricted VEC.

 The familiar heading information is augmented to show the cointegrating restrictions, information about estimation and convergence, an analysis of whether the restrictions are identifying, and the results for a LR test for those restrictions that are binding.